Are you paying your credit card bills every month, but you can’t seem to pay down the balances as quickly as you’d like? You’re not alone.

 It’s great that you want to take control of your finances.
 Researching information to understand your best options is a good first step to becoming debt-free.

 Every day thousands of Americans like you decide that paying off their credit cards with a personal loan is a great financial move.
-Using a personal loan to consolidate debt may help you save money and help you pay off your balances faster.
+Using a personal loan may help you save with debt consolidation and help you pay off your balances faster.
 In addition, personal loans are unsecured so you don’t risk putting your home or other assets up as collateral.
 If you decide a personal loan is right for you, consider a trusted lender.
 Discover Personal Loans is a great place to start.